diagrams/diagrams-doc/doc/arrow.rst

 > example = ( sDot <> eDot <> arrowBetween sPt ePt)
 >           # centerXY # pad 1.1

-An important consequence of the scale invariance of arrows is that they have an empty envelope, so in the above example without the dots the entire arrow diagram would not show up at all.
-This is almost never a problem in practice since arrows are designed to connect diagrams or parts of diagrams.

 .. container:: exercises

-  Create a diagram which contains a circle of radius 1 with an arrow connecting the points on the circumference at 45 degrees and 180 degrees.
-Starting at the 45 degree point.
+  1. Create a diagram which contains a circle of radius 1 with an arrow connecting the points on the circumference at 45 degrees and 180 degrees.

 ArrowOpts
 =========